[Section 5] SPV Admins: Key Considerations - Highlights

 SPV & Syndication Platforms by Region

-- Europe: Odin (UK), Vauban (UK), Round Table (EU, using Luxembourg vehicles).
+- Europe: Odin (UK), Vauban (UK), Round Table (EU, using Luxembourg vehicles) with specialized SPV corporate administration services for cross-border deals.

 Syndication Use Cases